Q: Where do I get OpenSSL Libraries from and how do I set them up for VA Smalltalk 8.6.2 and above?

 EmSystemConfigurationDumper new dumpOn: Transcript.

-The below result of this expression indicate success.
+The result of this expression below indicates success.
 Failures are indicated by the string "******** NON FOUND ********".

 OpenSSL Crypto Lib: